daniel-white/kubera/README.md

 - `control_plane/`: Contains the controller logic for managing Gateway API resources via the Kubernetes API.
 - `core/`: Contains the core configuration and reusable components.
 - `gateway/`: Contains the proxy implementation using Pingora.
-- `helm/`: Contains a Helm chart for deploying the Kubera controller.
+- `helm/`: Contains a Helm chart for deploying the Vale Gateway controller.

 ## Running locally

-To run Kubera locally, you need to have the following prerequisites installed:
+To run Vale Gateway locally, you need to have the following prerequisites installed:

 - Rust
 - Docker